-** Always change the battery first.
-Much like rebooting your computer, when it acts all crazy-like, it’s the first thing we’re gonna ask. **

-Have you recently changed the battery?
-If so, there are times when doing this causes the programming to be lost.
+Always change the battery first.
+Much like rebooting your computer.
+It’s the first thing we ask.
+There are times when doing this causes the programming to be lost.

 Refer to your owner’s manual for re-programming.
-If it’s one of our motors it should be as simple as pressing the Learn Code button on the motor then pressing the button on your remote slowly until the door moves.
-Once it does stop pushing the button and you’re done.
+With one of our motors, it should be as simple as pressing the Learn Code button.
+Then, press the button on your remote slowly until the door moves.
+Once it does, stop pushing the button.

-If so, clean the negative terminal (contact) in the battery department.
-We’ve found that over time that the negative side of the battery compartment corrodes for whatever reason.
-Simply scraping the corrosion of gently with a small screwdriver (we’ve heard of folks using a butter knife too) helps the battery make better contact and you’re back in business!
+If so, clean the negative terminal in the battery department.
+We find that the negative side of the battery compartment corrodes over time for some reason.
+Simply scraping the corrosion of gently with a small screwdriver or butter knife helps the battery make better contact.

 Your Overhead Door™ Team